Your Making Tax Digital for VAT questions answered (even the difficult ones)

 - Add all clients who fall under the scope of MTD for VAT to your agent services account and subscribe them to MTD.
 You should only take this final step when you are ready to file through MTD – as soon as you subscribe a client, HMRC will expect the next return to be MTD-compatible.

-The agent services account in steps three and four is different to your current Government Gateway account and is the account you’ll use to access the majority of HMRC online services when MTD rolls out.
+The agent services account in steps four and five is different to your current Government Gateway account and is the account you’ll use to access the majority of HMRC online services for MTD.

 In most cases, in order to subscribe a client to MTD with an agent services account you’ll need your client’s VAT Registration Number (VRN), Company Registration Number (CRN) and National Insurance Number (NINO).